 As of last week, Keene now has two well-known and busy convenience stores that are accepting multiple cryptocurrencies including Bitcoin (BTC), DASH, and Bitcoin Cash (BCH).
 Corner News, the Main Street icon for over 100 years has been accepting crypto since 2013 for various convenience items and smoking accessories, but they now have a crypto-accepting competitor in the form of My Campus Convenience.

-“CampCo” has been in business as long as I’ve lived here and is very conveniently located to the Keene State College campus, located right at its northwestern end, at 152 Winchester Street in Keene, right across from another crypto-accepting business, Thirsty Owl, a crypto-accepting bar.
+“CampCo” has been in business a long time and is very conveniently located to the Keene State College campus, located at its northwestern end, at 152 Winchester Street in Keene, right across from Thirsty Owl, a crypto-accepting bar.
 Thirsty Owl’s owner, Darren Humphrey, recently took over management of My Campus Convenience and immediately implemented accepting cryptocurrencies as one of his first changes.

 The new addition of Campus Convenience to the growing roster of crypto-accepting Keene-area businesses solidifies our place as one of the top few cities in the world for businesses-per-capita that are accepting crypto.
 We beat even the “Bitcoin Cash City” of Townsville, Australia where a conference will be held this week to promote that area.